cornyhorse/forklift/docs/aws/S3_GITHUB_ACTIONS_SETUP.md

 # S3 Integration Testing with GitHub Actions

-This document explains how to set up S3 integration testing in GitHub Actions using your Hetzner S3-compatible storage service.
+This document explains how to set up S3 integration testing in GitHub Actions using Hetzner S3-compatible storage service.

 ## Overview